SUBMITTING YOUR MIX FILES - PLEASE READ!

 • Bridge vox dbl.wav

-It’s also worth including a PDF file in the master folder with some notes on the general vibe / feeling that you want from the mix, and any specific effects that you would like to happen at moments in the song.
+Finally, please include a copy of the rough mix (an actual file, not a link please!) along with a PDF file in the master folder with some notes on the general vibe / feeling that you want from the mix.
+If you have any specific effects or moments that you would like to happen in the song then include it here!

 Hopefully that answers all the questions you have but if not, just drop me an email at email@example.com to go over anything you’re unsure about.